Your shop window is your first opportunity to highlight the character of your business and entice shoppers to cross your store threshold.

 Why not add something that doesn’t necessarily relate to your business to draw attention?

-Consider these examples of umbrellas in a jewellery store, or the violin and carry case shown featured at a local bar.
+Consider the below examples of umbrellas in a jewellery store, or the violin and carry case featured at a local bar.

 Consider height and depth